Hoh River Fishing

 To view a chart that indicates when the salmon run this body of water become a member of Lunkersguide.com Today!!!!

 The Hoh river offers Sumer and Winter run Steelhead and Fall Salmon was well.
 Salmon season generally runs from May to November and November through Feb is prim steelhead fishing.

 **See Washington State fishing REGS for exact times.

-This fishery generally allows 6 Salmon per day, 1-2 adults depending on time of season.
+This fishery generally allows 6 Salmon per day, 1-2 adults depending on the time of the season.
 Min size of 12″ in length.
-Steelhead 2-3 per day depending on season.
+Steelhead 2-3 per day depending on the season.

 **See Washington State fishing REGS for details.

 Preferred Fishing Tackle:

 One single point barbless hook.
 Corky and yarn, Jigs or spinners,